Sharing is caring!

 Whether you found this list searching for books set in South America before a trip or are participating in our Book Voyage reading challenge, we have a variety of fiction and non-fiction book recommendations set across the South American continent.

-For many of us, our first introduction to South America likely came from learning about the tropical rainforests of the Amazon Basin, which now covers about 40 percent of the continent (an area roughly the size of the 48 contiguous United States).
-It once covered even more of the land.
-Not only is the Amazon the world’s largest rainforest, but it is also one of the most biodiverse places on Earth.
+For many of us, our introduction to South America came from learning about the tropical rainforests of the Amazon Basin.
+The Amazon covers about 40 percent of the continent (an area roughly the size of the 48 contiguous United States).
+Despite once being even larger, the Amazon remains the world’s largest rainforest.
+It’s also one of the most biodiverse places on Earth.

-The term Latin America generally refers to the entire region south of the United States in which Spanish, Portuguese, and French (all Latin languages) are officially spoken.
+The term Latin America generally refers to the entire region south of the United States in which Spanish, Portuguese, or French (all Latin languages) are officially spoken.
 The countries of Latin America span both the North American and South American continents.
 The seven countries often referred to as Central America are on the North American continent and will be covered by next month’s Book Voyage reading list.

 PS: You can read all about the Book Voyage challenge, find new book lists each month, and download your free printable map book tracker, with a color-coded map of each region here.

 As always, you are welcome to choose any book about South America that you’d like.
 We’ve compiled some highly recommended reads to get you started.
 Our list of books set in South America includes a wide variety of non-fiction, memoirs, historical fiction, and contemporary fiction.
 Several of the novels on the list feature elements of magical realism, which is a prominent subgenre in Latin-American literature.